dimajix/flowman/docs/spec/mapping/mock.md

     * `MEMORY_AND_DISK_SER`

 * `mapping` **(optional)** *(type: string)*:
   Specifies the name of the mapping to be mocked.
-If no name is given, the a mapping with the same name will be mocked.
+If no name is given, then a mapping with the same name will be mocked.
 Note that this will only work when used as an override mapping in test cases, otherwise an infinite loop would be created by referencing to itself.